drakang4/gfcalendar-demo/README.md

 GFCalendar is a web app that collects all GFriend's(여자친구) schedules and categorizes contents such as youtube videos or tweets into each schedule.

+By the way, this service is not available now.
+I could not keep the server online on AWS even though this was a very small app because I didn't considered any BM.

 ## Tech Stack

 ### Front-end